 NC State’s Energy Management uses many strategies and industry best practices to reduce energy demand and costs:

-- Electrical demand-side management, which saves money by targeting specific activities to reduce peak demand when energy supply is constrained and kW cost is high.
+- Electrical demand-side management saves money by reducing campus energy consumption peak when energy supply is constrained and costs are highest.

-- Energy purchase optimization by NC State’s energy professionals, who review electrical rates, or tariffs, to ensure electricity is supplied at the lowest cost.
-In some cases, there are innovative arrangements with traditional utility firms, which supply most of NC State’s energy.
+- Energy purchase optimization ensures electricity is supplied at the lowest cost.
+In some cases innovative, cost-saving arrangements are made with traditional utility companies.

-- Peak shaving is a method to reduce energy costs by lowering consumption during the peak time of the day, when electric rates are the highest.
-NC State has Peak Shaving and Load Shedding Initiative to help reduce peak demand of electrical use on campus.
+- Peak shaving reduces energy costs by lowering consumption during the peak time of the day, when electric rates are the highest.
 Typically during the months of October to April from 11:15 a.m. to 1:00 p.m. and from 3:30 p.m. to 6:00 p.m., peak shaving is conducted when the outside air temperature is the highest during a billing cycle.
 By decreasing peak demand during these conditions, NC State can save as much as $20,000 to $75,000.